 Male Body Image and Social Media

-Many experts attribute the increase in male body issues over the last decade to the influence of social media as well as popular media.
+Many experts attribute the increase in males affected by negative body image over the last decade to the influence of social media as well as popular media.
 The muscular superheroes in action movies and the highly documented body transformations and workout regimens of celebrities contribute to feelings of inferiority among young men with “average” bodies.
 While some actors, including Robert Pattinson and Sam Smith, have opened up about their body image issues and eating disorders, stars like Chris Pratt and Hugh Jackman have morphed from “regular guys” into superheroes by packing on muscle—convincing young men that they, too, can attain the “ideal” body if they try hard enough.

 Social media provides constant exposure to these perceived ideals.
 In one study, male participants were shown either neutral images of men on Instagram or images of muscular men.
 The group that was shown images of men who represented the supposed ideal felt worse afterward about their weight and their bodies.
 The researchers also found that these negative comparisons focused not just on celebrities and models but also on relatives and friends.